Heterogeneous Graph Neural Network for Identifying Hadronically Decayed Tau Leptons at the High Luminosity LHC: Results

 \subsection{Homogeneous Graph Representations}

-The performance of fully-connected, homogeneous graph networks acting on different graph representations is shown in Fig.~\ref{fig:graph_rep}.
+The performance of fully-connected, homogeneous graph networks acting on different graph representations is shown in Figure~\ref{fig:graph_rep}.

-By comparing the solid curves ($G_1$ through $G_3$), i.e., the models with absolute positions, we can see that the models obtained a noticeable improvement in rejection power given the same efficiencies when the jet-level variables are added as inputs.
-By comparing the dashed curves ($G_4$ through $G_6$), we can see that the models still gain improvement when jet-level variables are added as graph-level features even though the jet positions are already encoded in the nodes as relative positions.
-Therefore, the jet-level variables appear to be essential for the GNN models, as they potentially help the models to learn the shape of the jets better.
-However, it is worth noting that adding the high-level variables did not improve the performance of GNN models.
+By comparing the solid curves ($G_1$ through $G_3$), i.e., the models with absolute positions, we can see that the models gain a noticeable improvement when the jet-level variables are added as inputs, partially due to the separation power of the \jetpt.
+Although the \jeteta and \jetphi cannot separate the \taujet jet from the QCD jets, changing the $\eta$ and $\phi$ of the jet constituents to values relative to \jeteta and \jetphi results in better performance as concluded by comparing $G_2$ with $G_4$ and $G_3$ with $G_5$.

-In addition, the difference between $G_2$ and $G_4$ lies in that $G_4$ uses relative positions as node features, but $G_2$ uses absolute positions.
 The higher rejection power of $G_4$ at all working points indicates that using relative positions improves the model performance.
-Adding those physics-inspired high-level variables improves the background rejection powers only at the low-efficiency regions.
+By comparing the $G_4$ with the $G_5$, we can see that the model gains further improvement when jet-level variables are added as graph-level features even though the jet positions are already encoded in the nodes as relative positions.
+Therefore, the jet-level variables deemed essential for the GNN models.
+However, it is worth noting that adding the derived high-level variables did not improve the GNN performance.